 top of page

 We know that regular time outdoors helps young people thrive.
 Technology, as helpful as it can be, often keeps youth indoors, in front of screens and disconnected from the natural world, themselves and each other.
 For so many, access to nature is determined by race, income and zip code.
 Thriving young people mean future conservationists, clean water, health ecosystems and less violence throughout all of our communities.
-This is the mission of RYO, to make sure our youth, of all ages, have accessible, nurturing experiences in the natural world.
+This was the mission of RYO, to make sure our youth, of all ages, have accessible, nurturing experiences in the natural world.

 IMG_3759.HEIC